Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Get regular health checkups and blood tests for the rest of your life to look for nutritional problems.
 Some of these problems can show up years after your surgery.

-If symptoms don't go away and you are having trouble getting the nutrition you need, your doctor might have you add a protein supplement for a while.
+If symptoms don't go away and you are having trouble getting the nutrition you need, your healthcare provider might have you add a protein supplement for a while.
 He or she might also suggest that you make other changes in your diet or the way you prepare your food.
-Your band may also need to be adjusted so that the stoma is bigger and you have more space in your stomach for digestion.
+Your band may also need to be adjusted so that the opening is bigger and you have more space in your stomach for digestion.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |